-- a) In terms of section 34 (2) of the Architectural Profession Act 44 of 2000 the South African Council for the Architectural Profession, hereafter referred to as SACAP, must annually, after consultation with the Voluntary Associations, determine guideline professional fees and publish those fees in the Gazette. - b) The Guideline professional fees shall be in line with the principles referred to in section 4(k)(v) of the Council for the Built Environment Act 43 of 2000 which stipulate that "the principles upon which Council must base guideline professional fees should be in accordance with any legislation relating to the promotion of competition". - c) The guideline professional fees as published annually by SACAP in the Government Gazette is a guideline only and does not amount to direct or indirect price fixing.
-The guideline professional fee is deemed to provide a fair and reasonable remuneration to the architectural professional in order to provide an appropriate level and quality of service in terms of the Standard of Service.
+- a) In terms of section 34 (2) of the Act, the South African Council for the Architectural Profession, hereafter referred to as SACAP, must annually, after consultation with the Voluntary Associations, determine guideline for professional fees and publish those fees in the Gazette. - b) The Guidelines for professional fees shall be in line with the principles referred to in section 4(k)(v) of the Council for the Built Environment Act 43 of 2000 which stipulate that "the principles upon which Council must base guideline for professional fees should be in accordance with any legislation relating to the promotion of competition". - c) The guideline for professional fees is published annually in the Government Gazette as a guideline only and does not amount to direct or indirect price fixing.
+The guideline professional fees are deemed as a guide to provide a fair and reasonable remuneration to the architectural professional in order to provide for an appropriate level and quality of service in terms of the Standard of Service.